sohrabrahimi/Crime-in-Philadelphia/README.md

 # Report

 You can find the full report in Airbnb_and_Crime.pdf file.
+Crime maps have been provided separately as JPG files.

 # Code

-Codes are stored in two separate files: "data_cleaning" which includes the data clieaning process and : "
+Codes are stored in three separate files: "data_cleaning.R" which includes the data clieaning process The statistical models are in "analysis.R" file.
+The maps are in "crime_in_phily.R" file.